AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 **Breadth Testing**, also known as *breadth-first testing*, is a software testing approach that focuses on examining a wide range of features or functionalities in a shallow and comprehensive manner.
 In breadth testing, the primary objective is to ensure that the basic functionalities of the software or application are working correctly across different areas rather than diving deeply into specific features.

-### Code Coverage

-**Code Coverage** measures how much of the code is executed by test cases, helping assess testing comprehensiveness.

-### Code Inspection

-**Code Inspection**, also know as *code review*, is a systematic examination of source code by software developers to find and fix defects, improve code quality, and ensure adherence to coding standards and design guidelines.
-It is a manual and collaborative process that helps identify issues early in the development cycle, leading to higher software reliability and maintainability.

 ### Data Driven Testing

 **Data-Driven Testing** is a software testing methodology where test scenarios and test cases are executed using different sets of data to validate the behavior and functionality of a system under various input conditions.

-### Debugging

-**Debugging** is the process of identifying, isolating, and fixing errors or defects in software code to ensure that a program functions correctly and as intended.
-Debugging techniques may include analyzing code, setting breakpoints, inspecting variables, and using debugging tools to pinpoint and rectify problems in the code.

 ### Dependency Testing

 **Dependency Testing** is a type of testing that focuses on identifying and evaluating the dependencies and interactions between different components or modules of a software application.
 This testing helps uncover issues related to data flow, communication, and synchronization between components, ultimately ensuring the overall reliability and stability of the software.

-### Emulator

-An **Emulator** is a software or hardware-based tool that replicates the functionality of one computing environment ( such as hardware platform or operating system ) on another.
-Emulators are commonly used in software development and testing to simulate the behavior of specific hardware or software environments.

 ### End-to-End Testing